Delusion as Discipline

 HOW DO I START?

-At its core, the Law of Assumption asks for delusion dressed as discipline.
-You start living as if — not pretending, but embodying.
-Want to be confident?
-Walk like you already are.
-Want success?
-Speak like it’s inevitable.
 The universe, doesn’t argue; it mirrors.
-You build the habit of belief — in your room, on your commute, during the mundane.
+You build the habit of belief — in your room, on your computer, during the mundane.
 It’s self-concept as alchemy, rewriting the script in real time.

 The magic of it is quiet, borderline cinematic.
 Not the loud flash of “I got what I wanted,” but the slow, unfolding of a life catching up to your thoughts.